prashanthNair/gildedRose-Refactoring-Kata/README.md

 # gildedRose-Refactoring-Kata

-This repo contains gildedRose-Refactoring-Kata.
-This sample is part for refactoring code with set of coding principles.
+This repo contains gildedRose-Refactoring-Kata code refactoring.
+As per the requirement, customer wants to scale their business into multiple categories and keep existing functionality.
+The masterpiece for this use case is to refactor the existing code base and implement the new approaches to enhance the application to adopt more categories.

+# Main Tasks
+This model illustrates the best suitable way to refactor code with a set of coding principles that every developer should follow while implementing an application or feature.

  # Key Features

- This sample approach to implement clean and scalable code.
+ This sampling approach to implementing clean and scalable code.
- Implemented with TDD approach
- Consider SOLID,DRY and KISS principles
+ This approach is implemented with the TDD approach and  Considered SOLID, DRY and KISS principles

  # Getting Started
- This repo contains gildedRose-Refactoring-Kata.
+ This repo contains gildedRose repository.
 To get a local copy up and running follow below simple steps.

  # Prerequisites

    .Net Core
-   Visual Studio 2017
+   At least Visual Studio 2017

  # Clone
- clone the repository https://github.com/prashanthNair/gildedRose-Refactoring-Kata.git and run the test to check application status
+ clone the repository https://github.com/prashanthNair/gildedRose-Refactoring-Kata.git and run the test to check the application status
- Expected Behavior: All the test cases except one should pass
+ Expected Behavior: All the test cases should pass except one( that is intended)

- Refactored UpdateQuality method in GildedRose class
+ Implementation Contains existing code refactoring with the proper test suite, implemented core function for scaling futures and simple way to maintain and bug fixes.

- Implemented with polymorphism, abstraction, inheritance, factory patten and also considering SOLID, DRY principles
+ Consider object oriented programming core principles such as polymorphism, abstraction, inheritance, and factory pattern and also consider SOLID, and DRY principles.